 Establishments will need to implement major changes both inside and out, from the operational energy to the supply chains and the way in which a venue empowers its millennial guests to make sustainable choices for themselves.

 In this sense, a great choice you could offer to your customers is the opportunity to charge an electric vehicle (EV) in your car park.

 Research shows that car manufacturers such as Kia, Nissan and Volkswagen are working hard to make electric vehicles affordable for millennial and Gen Z drivers since the price of EV car batteries dropped 70% between 2010 and 2016.
 Couple this with the rapidly approaching cut-off date for the sale of traditional diesel and petrol cars, and it’s easy to see why the hospitality sector must act now to serve the millennial generation.

 For every year your facility can’t accommodate EVs, it is another year losing the business of thousands of electric car drivers.
 Remember, there will come a time in the not too distant future in which EVs outnumber traditional cars and accommodating this global evolution will be a key to the success of your business.

 Now is the time to start planning the installation of EV charging points in your car park, and financial incentives are available towards the upfront purchase and installation costs.

-The Office for Low Emission Vehicles (OLEV) offers £350 for each socket installed for the use of staff or customers, in a privately owned or managed car park.
+The Office for Zero Emission Vehicles (OZEV) offers £350 for each socket installed for the use of staff or customers, in a privately owned or managed car park.
 You can claim for between one and 40 sockets, which means a maximum grant of £14,000 is available.

-To make the entire process easier and as stress-free as possible, choose an OLEV registered installer who can support you throughout the entire process.
+To make the entire process easier and as stress-free as possible, choose an OZEV registered installer who can support you throughout the entire process.
 Why not call our team to discuss your requirements?